 - Regulations and Zoning

-When choosing a space, you should not only consider the location, but the physical space itself and whether it's conducive for a coffee shop.
-For Kelly Kieke of Speakeasy Coffeehouse, the right ambiance and setting was essential: "I purchased my building for the coffeehouse.
+When choosing a space, you should not only consider the location but the physical space itself and whether it's conducive for a coffee shop.
+For Kelly Kieke of Speakeasy Coffeehouse, the right ambiance and setting were essential: "I purchased my building for the coffeehouse.
 It was built in 1922 and has a lot of character.
 We decided on the name of the business when we found out there was a speakeasy tucked away on the second floor during the 1920s and 30s."